Mon–Fayette Expressway: Chadville Demonstration Project

 In 1985, the Mon–Fayette Expressway project was transferred to the Pennsylvania Turnpike Commission (PTC) under Act 61 legislation.
 While PennDOT assessed preliminary engineering and right-of-way options in the 1970s and early 1980s, the PTC accelerated design work and began unveiling detailed plans in earnest by the late 1980s.
 Funding appropriated through the PTC allowed construction to resume in 1988, and on October 12, 1990, the entire stretch from U.S. Route 40 to Interstate 70 opened to traffic.
 Initially, the PTC did not have adequate funding to construct new sections, but Representative Austin Murphy secured congressional funds that directed PennDOT to build a 4 mi stretch of the expressway south of Uniontown.
 Aside from being part of a larger project, the new segment was designed to provide high speed access between the Uniontown bypass, Fairchance, and a new business park.
 This section, dubbed the Chadville Demonstration Project, opened in November 1992.

-The section of the highway from US 40 to I-70 was signed PA 43 Toll until 2000.
+The section of the highway from US 40 to I-70 was signed PA 43 Toll until 2000, and in 2001, it was officially named the James J. Manderino Expressway in honor of James J. Manderino, a Pennsylvania State Representative who pushed for the construction of the highway.